 Veterans are at higher risks for chronic pain due to injury or combat.

 Prescribed painkillers, such as opioids, can seem like the best solution.
 VA patients are often prescribed two or more opioid drugs to treat chronic pain problems, and one veteran may have as many as three different prescribers.
-Veterans with Post-Traumatic Stress Disorder (PTSD) are more likely to receive higher-dose opioids, continue taking opioids longer, and are more likely to have drug and alcohol use disorders.
+Veterans with Post-Traumatic Stress Disorder (PTSD) are more likely to receive higher-dose opioids and are more likely to have drug and alcohol use disorders.

 What to do if You Suspect a Veteran You Know is at Risk

-In 2017, prescription opioid deaths were involved in more than 35% of all opioid overdose deaths.
+In 2020, prescription opioid deaths were involved in nearly 18% of all opioid overdose deaths.
 It is important to pay attention to possible dangers and always take medications responsibly.
 It is not uncommon for veterans to turn to substances as a method for coping with stress.
 This can lead to lack of interest in spending time with family or friends, partaking in once-loved hobbies, and achieving personal goals and dreams.
 If you suspect that you or a veteran you know is at risk for painkiller addiction, you can:

 - Talk with your health care professional or prescribing doctor.
 If you’re concerned about a family member or friend, urge them to talk to their prescribing medical professional.

 - Consider seeking long-term help at your local VA substance use treatment program

 - Abandonment of normal responsibilities

 What Veterans Can Do